edgedb/easy-edgedb/chapter7/index.md

 };
 ```

-Then we will also add a `property strength -> int16;` to our `Person` type.
-It won't be required because we don't know the strength of everybody in the book...though later on we could make it required if the game needs it.

 Now we'll give Jonathan a strength of 5.
-That's easy with `update` and `set` like before:
+And now we can update Jonathan with `update` and `set` like before:

 ```edgeql
 update Person filter .name = 'Jonathan Harker'